Tabernol/gym/README.md

 The system initializes storage with predefined data from files at startup using a combination of techniques:

+1. **Loading Data with @PostConstruct**: The application loads data from specific files located in the `data/save` directory of the project (e.g., `trainees.json`).
+This is accomplished using the `@PostConstruct` annotation, ensuring that the loading process is executed after the bean's construction and dependency injection are complete.

-1. **Data Loading via BeanPostProcessor**: The application employs a BeanPostProcessor to load data from CSV and JSON files located in the resources folder.
+2. **Data Loading via BeanPostProcessor**: In addition to the above, the application employs a BeanPostProcessor to load data from CSV and JSON files located in the resources folder.
 The system checks if the bean is an instance of a specific data loader and invokes the respective method to handle the data loading process automatically during the bean initialization phase.

-2. **Loading Data with @PostConstruct**: In addition to the above, data is also loaded from specific files located in the `data/save` directory of the project (e.g., `trainees.json`).
-This is done using the `@PostConstruct` annotation, ensuring that the loading process is executed after the bean's construction and dependency injection are complete.

 3. **Data Persistence**: The saving of data to files is managed using Aspect-Oriented Programming (AOP).
 After invoking any method related to saving or deleting a repository entry, the system automatically persists the relevant data back to the corresponding files in the `data/save` directory.

 ## Features